Article updated: June 24, 2022

 Verdict:

-A beta hydroxy acid derived from willow bark thats most common use is to remove the outer layer of skin, and is used to treat warts, acne, dandruff and psoriasis.
-Its inclusion in Gold Bond powder however is likely for its bactericidal and antiseptic properties that help prevent the growth of odor causing bacteria.
+A beta hydroxy acid derived from willow bark thats most common use is to exfoliate and remove the outermost layer of skin.
+It’s commonly used to treat warts, acne, dandruff and psoriasis.
+Its inclusion in Gold Bond powder however is likely due to its bactericidal and antiseptic properties that help prevent the growth of odor causing bacteria.

 As for the safety of salicylic acid, topical use can cause moderate chemical burns to the skin when used at very high concentrations.
-But before you cringe at the thought of Gold Bond burning a hole in your ballsack, rest assured that they use a completely safe, low concentration level of salicylic acid in their powder.
+Before you cringe at the thought of Gold Bond powder burning a hole in your ball sack, rest assured that Gold Bond uses a completely safe, low concentration level of salicylic acid in their powder.

 Verdict: